 The stairwell reentry requirements of the IBC and NFPA 101 vary.
 The IBC is more stringent, and requires all lockable stair doors to be capable of remote unlocking via a switch at the fire command center or other approved location.
 NFPA 101 currently allows stairs serving 4 stories or less to be mechanically locked on the stair side, but the IBC does not include this exception.
 NFPA 101 also includes a section on “selected reentry” which allows doors serving some floors to be mechanically locked, while doors to other floors must allow reentry.
-The IBC does not include similar “selected reentry” requirements, and because the IBC is the most common building code used in the US, the requirements of the IBC and its companion – the International Fire Code (IFC) – pertain to most buildings.
+The IBC does not include similar “selected reentry” requirements, and because the IBC is the most common building code used in the US, the requirements of the IBC pertain to most buildings.

 The hardware most frequently used to meet the stairwell reentry requirements is a fail-safe electromechanical lockset or fail-safe lever trim for fire exit hardware.
-In some cases, particularly retrofit applications, electromagnetic locks are used.
+In some cases, particularly retrofit applications, electromagnetic locks are used in addition to the positive-latching hardware required for fire door assemblies.
 All of these products will unlock the door on the stair side when firefighters actuate the switch at the fire command center.
-These locks are also unlocked upon power failure, and can be unlocked automatically by the fire alarm system (NFPA 101 requires this).
+These locks are also unlocked upon power failure, and can be unlocked automatically by the fire alarm system as required by NFPA 101.
 Electric strikes are not typically allowed on stair doors that require reentry, because fail-safe electric strikes are not listed for use on fire door assemblies; fail-secure electric strikes must be used for fire doors, and these strikes will not facilitate automatic reentry.

 The video below includes more information about stairwell reentry, and there is also a Decoded article that can be downloaded for reference.
-This blog post addresses a clarification that was needed and was addressed in the 2018 IBC, and this blog post addresses some of the FAQs about this topic.
-There is also a short summary of the stairwell reentry requirements with paragraph reference numbers in the Allegion Code Reference Guide.
+This blog post addresses some of the FAQs about this topic.
+If you want to get a head start on what’s coming next, this post covers some stairwell door changes to the 2024 IBC.
 After watching the video and reviewing these materials, please proceed to the review questions below.

 1. The IBC requires which lockable stair doors to be remotely unlocked on the stair side by a switch at the fire command center?